• Skip to primary navigation

 Sweet Potato Rolls on a wooden board with one cut in half and topped with creamed honey.

-I made Pumpkin Yeast Rolls around Thanksgiving last year, so I thought I would try something a little different and make them with pureed sweet potato this year!
+I made Pumpkin Yeast Rolls around Thanksgiving last year, so I thought I would try something a little different and make them with pureed sweet potato this year.

 These Sweet Potato Rolls are such a great addition to the holiday table.
 The color and flavor of the sweet potatoes shine through to create light and fluffy rolls perfect for pairing with butter or even creamed honey.

-A Few Bread Tips
+A Few Sweet Potato Roll Tips

 When mixing the dough, it will be a little sticky due to the sweet potato puree.
 Add just enough flour to make the dough workable and soft.
 Too much flour will cause the rolls to become tough.
+If too crumbly, add a little more lukewarm milk.

 Looking for more recipes with sweet potatoes?